paper-trail-gem/paper_trail/README.md

 ## Rails Version

-Reported to work on Rails 3 (though I haven't yet tried myself).
-Known to work on Rails 2.3.
+Works on Rails 3 and Rails 2.3.
 Probably works on Rails 2.2 and 2.1.

 ## Basic Usage